nicolascouvrat/mqtt-simple-router/README.md

 #### `next` parameter

 Much like Express.js's router, next() allows you to chain several layers for a single request.
 For example, all topics matching `/json/#` could first be json parsed by a first layer, then different layers `/json/topic1` and `/json/topic2` could apply more specific processing depending on the received topic.
-Note that:
-**no argument** should be passed to the `next()` function except for errors (see the **error handling** section below), and that not calling `next()` will stop the matching process (i.e. the router will stop at the first match, even if there are others below) and lead to some layers being unaccessible.
+Note that **no argument should be passed to the `next()` function except for errors** (see the **error handling** section below), and that not calling `next()` will stop the matching process (i.e. the router will stop at the first match, even if there are others below) which might lead to some layers being unaccessible.

 ```js
 var mqtt = require('mqtt');